Fleury blanks Wild 4-0 as Vegas grabs 3-1 lead in series

-ST. PAUL, Minn.
-(AP) — Marc-Andre Fleury made 35 saves for his 16th career postseason shutout, Nicolas Roy scored twice and the Vegas Golden Knights beat Minnesota 4-0 in Game 4 of the first-round playoff series on Saturday night to push the Wild to the verge of elimination.
+Marc-Andre Fleury made 35 saves for his 16th career postseason shutout, Nicolas Roy scored twice and the Golden Knights beat Minnesota 4-0 in Game 4 on Saturday night to shove the Wild to the verge of elimination.

-Alex Tuch and Mark Stone each got their third goal of the series and Keegan Kolesar had two assists for the Golden Knights, who have nine unanswered goals and lead 3-1 in the best-of-seven matchup.
+Alex Tuch and Mark Stone each got their third goal of the series and Keegan Kolesar had two assists for the Golden Knights, who have nine unanswered goals and lead 3-1 in the first-round, best-of-seven matchup.
 They get Game 5 at home on Monday night.

+“When you get those leads, sometimes you sit back.
+I think we did a good job of just pushing forward,” Stone said.

 Joel Eriksson Ek had a goal challenged and erased by a replay review for the second straight game for the Wild, whose other stars continued to be stymied by Fleury and his defensemen.
+Their shutout streak reached 111:30, since Eriksson Ek scored in the first period of Game 3.

+“To come in here and sweep was a real testament to our group,” coach Pete DeBoer said.

 Kirill Kaprizov had only two shots on goal, giving him eight in four games.
 Kevin Fiala, who has no points in the series, smashed his stick in frustration on the crossbar at a stoppage in play right after a couple of denials by Fleury in the third period.